Druotic/devops-project/README.md

 However, you may have noticed the limitations of the keyword extraction.
 Currently, [AlchemyAPI](http://www.alchemyapi.com/) is being used for keyword extraction.
 AlchemyAPI's keyword/entity extraction is really meant to be used for human languages, not coding languages.
-As a result, the keywords being extracted aren't exactly what we want.
+As a result, the keywords being extracted aren't exactly what we want (numbers, names of people, etc).
 However, it is a starting point that is meant to demonstrate the idea and could later be built upon by replacing AlchemyAPI with a more appropriate NLP tool.